-- Members who are eligible for prescription services may get tobacco cessation drug products, such as bupropion and the generic nicotine patch, with a written prescription from their provider.
+Members who are eligible for prescription services may get tobacco cessation drug products, such as bupropion and the generic nicotine patch, with a written prescription from their provider.

 - Members may access tips for quitting on our websites, AmeriHealth Caritas Pennsylvania and AmeriHealth Caritas Northeast.

 Information for providers:

 - The provider holding the smoking cessation sessions must participate in the Pennsylvania Medical Assistance program and be approved by the Pennsylvania Department of Health.

-- On August 7, 2017, the Pennsylvania Department of Human Services issued MA Bulletin 99-17-07 (Procedure Code Change for Tobacco Cessation Counseling Services) stating that tobacco cessation counseling conducted after August 7, 2017, should be billed as CPT code 99407.
+- On August 7, 2017, the Pennsylvania Department of Human Services issued MA Bulletin 99-17-07 (PDF) (Procedure Code Change for Tobacco Cessation Counseling Services) stating that tobacco cessation counseling conducted after August 7, 2017, should be billed as CPT code 99407.
 Providers must provide more than 10 minutes of face-to-face counseling in order to submit a claim for a tobacco cessation counseling visit.
 This does not apply to federally qualified health centers (FQHCs) and rural health clinics (RHCs).

 Other resources and trainings: